bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-10-30-newsletter.md

   days) also in New York City with a few speeches, many demos, and lots of hacking.

-    Pierre Rochard has written summaries of all the the presentations given at the residency program ([day 1][lr1], [day 2][lr2], [day 3][lr3], [day 4][lr4]) and videos of the presentations are expected to be posted soon.
+    Pierre Rochard has written summaries of all the presentations given at the residency program ([day 1][lr1], [day 2][lr2], [day 3][lr3], [day 4][lr4]) and videos of the presentations are expected to be posted soon.
 Videos of the